cubic9com/crowpanel-5.79_weather-display/README.md

 To retrieve weather forecast data, you need an API key from [OpenWeatherMap](https://openweathermap.org/).
 This system uses [One Call API 3.0](https://openweathermap.org/api/one-call-3), which requires registering a credit card, along with your address and phone number.
 [This API is free for up to 1,000 calls per day; beyond that, a charge of £0.12 is incurred for each additional 100 calls](https://openweathermap.org/price).
 However, by setting the daily request limit to 900, as described below, you should be able to use the service for free.
+If you exceed the daily limit, you'll get HTTP response status code 429 (see the FAQ `I'm worried that I might accidentally make too many calls and be charged for them.
+How can I limit API calls?`).

 1. Open the [official OpenWeatherMap website](https://openweathermap.org/).